CN-R-Tsai/fleetDatalyzer/README.md

 👋 Hello there!
 Thank you for visiting my Github repo. :pray:

-> This web apps is aim to help field engineers to figure out the system failure (from hundreds of sensors) on a fleet ( >50+ processing chambers) when issue is happened.
-The goal is to build a  `Centralized dashboard app` which can providing information and comprehensive insights of data analysis.
+> This web apps is aim to help field engineers to find out the system failure (from hundreds of sensors) on a fleet ( >50+ processing chambers) when issue happened.
+The ultimate goal is to build a  `Centralized dashboard app` which can providing information and comprehensive insights of data analysis.
 The app is called, `f-Datalyzer`.

 ## Technologies Used